![]() |

 Here is the list of Norman Rockwell Saturday Evening Post cover illustrations.

 Here is the complete list of all Norman Rockwell magazine covers.
-Here we see a couple asking questions of an Ouija board.
-Ouija boards are also called talking boards and spirit boards.
-This device is used to ask questions of spirits.
-The spirits are supposed to guide the participants' hands on the part of the ouija board set that moves, the planchette.
-This guidance produces the spirits' answers to asked questions.
-One person can use a talking board, but is supposedly more accurate with two people.
-This is especially true when the answer concerns the two people asking.
 We do not know what questions the couple is posing to the spirits.
 But we can observe that the young man is pushing the planchette towards "YES".
 He is watching the young woman to make sure she doesn't spy him influencing the spirits' answer.
 The young woman is not looking at the board or the planchette.
 She is gazing upwards.
 She is hoping to get an answer from spirits.
 The young man wants a specific answer.
 I wonder what the question is.

 Remember to check back often.